-- I. The E&Cs NSCC serves as the authoritative body in the coordination and reporting of E&Cs EPWP programmes/ projects. - II.
-The E&Cs NSCC facilitates sector dialogue on sector performance and quarterly implementation progress - III.
-It also aims to create an enabling environment for information sharing between sector departments and other key stakeholders in the implementation of E&Cs programmes/ projects, including but not limited to: - Developments around training policy development - Sectoral support in terms of enterprise development initiatives within the sector - The identification of strategic partners that could assist in unblocking challenges and marketing the sector. - c.
-The EPWP incentives for the sector is coordinated and negotiated through E&C Programme Management Teams one national and the other provincial.
+- It also aims to create an enabling environment for information sharing between sector departments and other key III. stakeholders in the implementation of E&Cs programmes/ projects, including but not limited to: - Developments around training policy development - Sectoral support in terms of enterprise development initiatives within the sector - The identification of strategic partners that could assist in unblocking challenges and marketing the sector. - The EPWP incentives for the sector is coordinated and negotiated through E&C Programme Management Teams one national and the other provincial.

-Figure 12: E&C Sector Governance Structures
+Figure 11: E&C Sector Governance Structures